-Table 3.E1 presents weighted average poverty thresholds for families in the United States for 1959-2004.
-Table 3.E2 presents data on the number and percentage of people in poverty in the United States for 1959-2003.
-Tables 3.E3, 3.E4, and 3.E6 present more detailed data on people and families in poverty in the United States during 2002.
+Table 3.E1 presents weighted average poverty thresholds for families in the United States for selected years 1959-2005.
+Table 3.E2 presents year-end data on the number and percentage of people in poverty in the United States for 1959-2004.
+Tables 3.E3 and 3.E6 present more detailed data on people and families in poverty in the United States during 2004; Table 3.E4 presents similar data for March 2005.
 (Both poverty thresholds and poverty population data are issued by the U.S. Census Bureau.)
-Table 3.E8 presents poverty guidelines by family size for the contiguous United States, Alaska, and Hawaii for 1965-2005.
+Table 3.E8 presents poverty guidelines by family size for the contiguous United States, Alaska, and Hawaii for 1965-2006.
 (Poverty guidelines are issued by the U.S. Department of Health and Human Services.)

-Poverty thresholds are used primarily for statistical purposes-producing statistics on the number of Americans in poverty.
+Poverty thresholds are used primarily for statistical purposes-to produce statistics on the number of Americans in poverty.
 Poverty guidelines are used for administrative purposes-for example, to determine whether a person or family is financially eligible for assistance or services under certain federal government programs (not including cash public assistance).
-Both, thresholds and guidelines, are sets of dollar figures that vary by family size and (in the case of the thresholds) family composition.
+Both the thresholds and the guidelines are sets of dollar figures that vary by family size and (in the case of the thresholds) family composition.

-The poverty thresholds were developed in the period from 1963 to 1964 by Mollie Orshansky of the Social Security Administration as a measure of income inadequacy.
+The poverty thresholds were developed in 1963 and 1964 by Mollie Orshansky of the Social Security Administration as a measure of income inadequacy.
 The poverty definition was modified in 1969 and in 1981 by federal interagency committees.
-The thresholds were based on food expenditure to money income ratios (from the Department of Agriculture's 1955 Household Food Consumption Survey) and the costs of the Department of Agriculture's economy food plan for families of different sizes and compositions.
-(Carmen DeNavas-Walt, Bernadette D. Proctor, and Robert J. Mills, "Income, Poverty, and Health Insurance Coverage in the United States: 2003," U.S. Census Bureau, Current Population Reports, Consumer Income series P60-226 (Washington, DC: U.S. Government Printing Office, 2004, Appendix B), and Joseph Dalaker and Bernadette D. Proctor, "Poverty in the United States: 1999," Current Population Reports, P60-210, 2000, Appendix A.) Although the poverty thresholds in some sense represent families' needs, the official poverty measure should be interpreted as a statistical vardstick rather than as a complete description of what people and families need to live.
+The thresholds were based on ratios of food expenditure to money income (from the U.S. Department of Agriculture's 1955 Household Food Consumption Survey) and the costs of the Department of Agriculture's economy food plan for families of different sizes and compositions (see Carmen DeNavas-Walt, Bernadette D. Proctor, and Cheryl Hill Lee, "Income, Poverty, and Health Insurance Coverage in the United States: 2005," U.S. Census Bureau, Current Population Reports, P60-231 [2006] Appendix B; and Joseph Dalaker and Bernadette D. Proctor, "Poverty in the United States: 1999," U.S. Census Bureau, Current Population Reports, P60-210 [2000], Appendix A).
+Although the poverty thresholds in some sense represent families' needs, the official poverty measure should be interpreted as a statistical vardstick rather than as a complete description of what people and families need to live.

 The poverty thresholds have become the basis for the official statistics on the extent of poverty in the United States, which are issued annually by the Census Bureau in the Current Population Reports series.
 The thresholds are adjusted annually for price changes using the annual average consumer price index (CPI-U).
-(See U.S.

-Bureau of the Census, "Revision in Poverty Statistics, 1959 to 1968," Current Population Reports, Special Studies, P-23, No. 28, 1969, and U.S. Department of Commerce, Office of Federal Statistical Policy and Standards, "Directive No. 14: Definition of Poverty for Statistical Purposes," Statistical Policy Handbook, Washington, DC: U.S. Government Printing Office, 1978.)
+(See U.S. Bureau of the Census, "Revision in Poverty Statistics, 1959 to 1968," Current Population Reports, Special Studies, P-23, No. 28 [1969]; and U.S. Department of Commerce, Office of Federal Statistical Policy and Standards, "Directive No. 14: Definition of Poverty for Statistical Purposes," Statistical Policy Handbook [1978].)
 The thresholds are the same for all 50 states and the District of Columbia.